grantbow/fit/README.md

 with the project.
 Less code savvy project collaborators are not distracted by implementation details, code reviews or operational facing features.

-Software Development LifeCycles (SDLCs) involve more than just the source code.
+[Software Development Life Cycles](https://en.wikipedia.org/wiki/Software_development_process) (SDLCs) involve more than just the source code.
 Over time needs may change from hacking/coding, just getting something working, to implementing more disciplined software engineering best practices.
 Code can start small and grow gradually as users, use cases and developers are added.